maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

 should build fuzzcan, place it in the initramfs and then create a new initramfs at the current directory.

+XXX: compile afl++ statically and have make rootfs copy its binary in the rootfs before mkrootfs

 Running
 ---------------